vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

    :align: center

 Most social media use a picture of the picture to decorate the share post.
-Odoo uses the website logo by default but you can choose any other image of your page in the Promote tool.
+Leansoft uses the website logo by default but you can choose any other image of your page in the Promote tool.

 .. image:: seo/seo05.png